WHARFEDALE LINTON Review: Back to the Future

 Conclusion

-The new Wharfedale Linton re-imagines the past, rather than recreating it.
-It delivers so much of what was great about old-school wide-baffle loudspeakers – the ease, effortless musicality and room filling physicality – yet consigns the age-old problems of vagueness, dynamic compression and poor transient response to the dustbin of history.
-It’s a special speaker in its way, but what I most like about it is that it offers all this for such an attractive price
+The new Wharfedale Linton re-imagines the past rather than recreating it.
+It delivers so much of what was great about old-school wide-baffle loudspeakers – the ease, effortless musicality, and room-filling physicality – yet consigns the age-old problems of vagueness, dynamic compression and poor transient response to the dustbin of history.
+It’s a special speaker in its own way, but what I most like about it is that it offers all this for such an attractive price

 5